 In this guide, I’ll give you some background information about the situation, tell you what it’s like to visit David Gareja today, and outline exactly what’s open and what’s closed.
 I’ll also run through everything you need to plan a David Gareja day trip from Tbilisi should you still decide to go.

-* Important: All information in this post is relevant and up-to-date as of 2022.
+* Important: All information in this post is relevant and up-to-date as of summer 2023.
 As the situation evolves, I will update the text to reflect any changes.
 Please note that the situation on the ground can change without notice.
 This guide is for informational purposes only – exercise your own judgement when deciding whether to visit or not. *

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.

-Note: My recent visit to David Gareja was part of a day trip hosted by Weekend Travelers.
+Note: My most recent visit to David Gareja was part of a day trip hosted by Weekend Travelers.
 All recommendations and opinions are 100% my own.